 Dr. Rita Shah, Editor ([email protected])

-Dr. Rita Shah is assistant professor of sociology at Elizabethtown College and author of The Meaning of Rehabilitation and its Impact on Parole: There and Back Again in California (Routledge, 2017).
+Dr. Rita Shah is assistant professor of criminology at Eastern Michigan University and author of The Meaning of Rehabilitation and its Impact on Parole: There and Back Again in California (Routledge, 2017).
 Her research focuses on the social and legal construction of corrections.

 Language plays an important role in helping policy-makers frame and advocate for changes to the criminal justice system and creation/implementation of criminal law.
 This desk will analyze the rhetoric around crime and the criminal justice system and the criminalization of groups of people.
 We will examine the discourses of politicians, legislators, media outlets, criminal justice officials, and formal and informal groups that respond to these other groups.